robmoore-i/ci-build-simulator/README.md

 - Write code in the `springboot` subproject so that the API works, has basic tests and meets the assumptions of the above mentioned Gradle plugins.
-- Create a custom implementation of `DevelopmentSimulator` in `buildSrc/src/main/kotlin` under the `ci.build.simulator.simulate.development` package, called `SpringBootDevelopmentSimulator` and implement it however you like.
+- Create a custom implementation of `DevelopmentSimulator` in `buildSrc/src/main/kotlin` under the `ci.build.simulator.simulate.development.simulators` package, called `SpringBootDevelopmentSimulator` and implement it however you like.

 At this point, you should be able to create your custom simulations on Jenkins.